12Starlight/linux/file_system/filesystem_assignment.md

 Sort the output from Part A using the `sort` command.
 You should sort the data so that the largest file sizes are at the top of the list and the smallest file sizes are at the bottom.

-Using redirection, output this data to a file called <kbd>filesizes.txt</kbd> in your home directory.
+Using redirection, output this data to a file called <kbd>filesizes.txt</kbd> in your desktop directory.

 **Hint 1:** You will need to use the `–k` option for the sort command and define a *KEYDEF*.